jagnani73/matic-docs/docs/maintain/validate/kb/known-issues.md

 28. etherbase missing: etherbase must be explicitly specified

-To fix this issue the signer address that is used to mine must be added in the miner.etherbase section on config.toml file
+To fix this issue, the signer address that is used to mine must be added inside `miner.etherbase` section in the `config.toml` file